-In 2019/20, I’m teaching on the modules Literary and Cultural Theory and Modern World Literature.
+In 2020/21, I’m teaching on the modules Literature in Theory and Modern World Literatures.

 I'd be interested in supervising dissertations in any of the research areas mentioned above.

-- Modernism in the metrocolony: urban cultures of empire in twentieth-century literature (Cambridge University Press, forthcoming October 2020).
+- Modernism in the metrocolony: urban cultures of empire in twentieth-century literature (Cambridge University Press, 2020).